A topic from the subject of Calibration in Chemistry.

 Key Procedures

-• Accurate weighing of the primary standard (sodium hydrogen phthalate)
+• Accurate weighing of the primary standard (sodium hydrogen phthalate) using an analytical balance.

-• Use of a sensitive indicator (phenolphthalein)
+• Use of a suitable indicator (phenolphthalein) to visually detect the endpoint.

-• Performing multiple trials to ensure precision
+• Performing multiple trials to improve precision and accuracy, and to calculate the average molarity.

 Significance